 Before your TMJ appointment, we recommend that you gather your medical records, health insurance information, a list of medications you are currently taking, and other information that may be important to your diagnosis and treatment.
 Take the time to write down all the symptoms you have been experiencing and their frequency (e.g., two times a day, once a week).
 Be sure to also write down a list of questions you may have in regards to treatment options or symptoms.

-During your TMJ appointment, Dr. Green will do the following:
+During your TMJ appointment, Dr. Kennedy will do the following:

 - Review your complete medical history.
 This will allow him to determine whether you have any preexisting conditions or are taking certain medications that may interfere with treatment.

 - Ask you questions about your symptoms.
 Be completely transparent about the symptoms you are experiencing, including their severity.
 Even if you think a symptom is not related to your jaw pain, it is possible that it is a lesser-known symptom of TMJ disorder.

 - Conduct a physical evaluation.
 Dr. Kennedy will evaluate your jaw, bite, head and neck areas to check for any misalignment or swelling.
 Physical symptoms could affect the type of treatment Dr. Kennedy recommends.